dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="e2e-tests/scenarios.ts" path="upgrade-phonecat-3-final/e2e-spec.ts" region="links"></code-example>

-### Unit Tests
+### Unit tests

-For unit tests, on the other hand, more conversion work is needed.
+For unit tests, more conversion work is needed.
 Effectively they need to be *upgraded* along with the production code.

 During TypeScript conversion no changes are strictly necessary.
-But it may bea good idea to convert the unit test code into TypeScript as well.
+But it may be a good idea to convert the unit test code into TypeScript as well.

 For instance, in the phone detail component spec, you can use ES2015 features like arrow functions and block-scoped variables and benefit from the type definitions of the AngularJS services you're consuming: